kamchatka-volcano/figcone/README.md

 * Multiline values aren't supported.

 ### Creation of figcone-compatible parsers
-To create a parser compatible with figcone, it's required to use a header-only library [`figcone_tree`](https://github.com/kamchatka-volcano/figcone_tree) providing all necessary types and interfaces for this task.
+To create a parser compatible with figcone, it's required to use  [`figcone_tree`](https://github.com/kamchatka-volcano/figcone_tree) library, providing all necessary types and interfaces for this task.
-Parsing class should implement the `figcone::IParser` interface and provide the result of configuration parsing in form of tree-like structure, constructed with `figcone::TreeNode` and `figcone::TreeParam` objects.
+Parsing class should implement the `figcone::IParser` interface and provide the result of configuration parsing in the form of a tree-like structure, constructed with `figcone::TreeNode` and `figcone::TreeParam` objects.
 Let's demonstrate how to work with `figcone_tree` library by creating a fake parser providing a configuration tree for demo structure listed  in [`demo.h`](#demoh):

 ```C++
 ///examples/demo_parser.cpp